 The application period for this position is now closed.

-The National Security Innovation Network (NSIN) is hiring a full-time University Program Director at The Ohio State University.
-Applications are due February 18, 2021.
+The National Security Innovation Network (NSIN) is hiring a full-time Source Program Manager.
+Applications are due 21 April 2021.

-Although the day-to-day duties and responsibilities of this role vary based on the needs of NSIN and the host university, the University Program Director spends his/her time:
+Although the day-to-day duties and responsibilities of this role vary, the Source Program Manager spends their time:

 About Your New Team